asntech/intervene/docs/modules.rst

 	 "--type","Type of input sets.
 Genomic regions or lists of genes sets {genomic,list}.
 Default is ``genomic``"
  	 "--names","Comma-separated list of names as labels for input files.
 If it is not set file names will be used as labels.
 For example: --names=A,B,C,D,E,F"
  	 "--filenames","Use file names as labels instead.
-Default is ``True``"
+Default is ``True``" "--bedtools-options","List any of the arguments available for bedtool’s intersect command.
+Type bedtools intersect --help to view all the options.
+For example: --bedtools-options f=0.8,r,etc"
 	 "-o, --output","Output folder path where plots will store.
 Default is current working directory."
-	 "--order", "The order of intersections of sets {freq,degree}. e.g. --order degree.
+	 "--save-overlaps","Save overlapping regions/names for all the combinations as bed/txt files.
+Default is ``False``" "--order", "The order of intersections of sets {freq,degree}. e.g. --order degree.
 Default is ``freq`` " "--ninter", "Number of top intersections to plot.
 Default is ``30``" "--showzero", "Show empty overlap combinations.
 Default is ``False``"